 Reading and watching clips of the Emmys this year, reminded me of two conversations I had over the weekend.
 One was about discrimination.
+The other was on domestic violence.

 It was while watching Elizabeth Moss, (who had just won the Outstanding Lead Actress award for her role in The Handmaid’s Tale), being interviewed backstage.
 Elizabeth described how, in relation to women in show business, “we have made incredible progress, obviously, but there is still a lot of work to be done“.